Noise-Aware Quantum Amplitude Estimation: Theoretical Derivation of the Gaussian Noise Model

-Note that Equation (\ref{eqn30}) is a general expression for the state after $m$ Grover iterations: that is, there are no hidden assumptions in treating each Grover iteration to be a rotation by the desired (noiseless) angle plus some additional erroneous component -- this is a completely general way of representing the final state of a QAE circuit run on a noisy machine.
-It is also pertinent that, by treating the Grover iteration as a ``black box'' in this way, Equation (\ref{eqn30}) is agnostic to the specific realisation of the algorithm as a quantum circuit -- covering even cases where quantum error correction is deployed, for example.
-In order to turn this into a useful noise model it is necessary to introduce an assumption, namely that the various $\epsilon_i$ are independent and identically distributed (i.i.d.) and $m$ is sufficiently large that we can invoke the central limit theorem (CLT) to approximate the sum of the random variables $\epsilon_i$ as a single random variable drawn from a Gaussian distribution.
-In this case that the state can be expressed:
+Note that \eqref{eqn30} is a general expression representing the final state of a QAE circuit (after $m$ Grover iterations) run on a noisy machine that characterizes the effects of most sources of noise: that is, by treating each Grover iteration to be a rotation by the desired (noiseless) angle plus some additional erroneous components.
+However, it is worth stating that there are certain types of noise channel that one would not necessarily expect to be modeled in this manner, and this is discussed in detail in Section~\ref{ampdampsec}.
+It is also pertinent that, by treating the Grover iteration as a ``closed box'' in this way, \eqref{eqn30} is agnostic to the specific realization of the algorithm as a quantum circuit---covering even cases where QEC is deployed, for example.
+In order to turn this into a useful noise model, it is necessary to introduce some assumptions, namely that the various $\epsilon_i$ are independent and identically distributed (i.i.d.), and importantly arise from noise effects that are independent of the quantum state itself.
+In the case of applications of $Q^m$ in quantum amplitude amplification, the fact that the entire evolution of the state occurs in the Bloch sphere spanning $\ket{\Psi_0} \ket{0}$ and $\ket{\Psi_1}\ket{1}$ means that this independence is easy to visualize: the distribution of $\epsilon_i$ does not depend on the point on the Bloch sphere that represents the state.
+Then, if $m$ is sufficiently large, we can invoke the central limit theorem (CLT) to approximate the sum of the random variables $\epsilon_i$ as a single random variable drawn from a Gaussian distribution.
+In this case, the state can be expressed such that $\theta_\epsilon \sim \mathcal{N}(k_\mu m, k_ \sigma m)$, where $\mathcal{N}(\text{ mean}, \text{ variance})$ is the normal distribution and $k_\mu$ and $k_ \sigma$ are constants.

-such that $\theta_\epsilon \sim \mathcal{N}(k_\mu m, k_ \sigma m)$, where $\mathcal{N}(\text{ mean}, \! \text{ variance})$ is the normal distribution, and $k_\mu$ and $k_ \sigma$ are constants.
-It is worth noting that the assumption that the various $\epsilon_i$ are i.i.d. is actually an unnecessarily strong requirement.
-In fact, all that is required is that a sufficiently large number of independent underlying ``factors'' contribute to the randomness that a Gaussian random variable well-models the value in question.
-This assumption is identical to that ubiquitously used in wireless communications literature to model noise as \textit{additive white Gaussian noise} \cite{AWGN}.